tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 In the end the chosen solution is to now have web page themselves subject to filtering just like all secondary resources.

-In the figure above, a user will be given the choice to go back or proceed to the web page which was blocked.
-If the user chooses to proceed, web pages from the site will be temporarily allowed for a limited time (currently set at 60 seconds).
+In the figure above, a user will be given the choice to go back by closing the window or proceed to the web page by disabling strict blocking by any of the two options:

+- Temporarily - The site will be temporarily allowed for a limited time (currently set at 60 seconds).
+- Permanently - The site will be permanently allowed.

 If the user disagree that a web page proper should be blocked (because of a false positive for example), then turning off _strict blocking_ for the site...